U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Vehicle Technologies Office – EPAct Transportation Regulatory Activities

 Acquiring Alternative Fuel Vehicles for Standard Compliance

-Through Standard Compliance, state and alternative fuel provider covered fleets may meet their Energy Policy Act (EPAct) requirements each year by acquiring alternative fuel vehicles (AFVs) as a percentage of their light-duty, non-excluded vehicle acquisitions.
+Through Standard Compliance, state and alternative fuel provider fleets that are covered fleets may meet their Energy Policy Act (EPAct) requirements each year by acquiring alternative fuel vehicles (AFVs) as a percentage of their light-duty, non-excluded vehicle acquisitions.
 Fleets may also convert conventional vehicles to run on alternative fuel within 4 months of acquiring the vehicles.

 State Fleets – 75% of light-duty, non-excluded vehicles acquired must be alternative fuel vehicles